Isaac Milner: Biography

 Besides lecturing, Milner also developed an important process to fabricate nitrous acid, a key ingredient in the production of gunpowder.
 His paper describing this process was published in the Royal Society's Philosophical Transactions in 1789 alongside an article of Joseph Priestley's, and the two corresponded on the subject.
 In later years Milner transferred his elaborate collection of chemical apparatus into the president's lodge at Queens' and performed experiments with E. D. Clarke, William Whewell, and the Wollaston brothers; he also collaborated with Humphry Davy and Joseph Banks in an attempt to cure gout.

 Over the span of his forty-five-year career, Milner's scientific sentiments came to reflect his religious sentiments strongly.
 Although he never parted from the Anglican fold, he came to embrace the central evangelical doctrines of the late eighteenth century.
 Milner, with Charles Simeon, was largely responsible for the evangelical revival at Cambridge in post as Master of Queens' College.
 Indeed, throughout the years of his tenure he dramatically changed the entire complexion of the college.
 He was also responsible for the conversion of William Wilberforce, which occurred during their long continental tour of 1784–5.
-The parliamentary act of 1807 to abolish slavery owed much to their partnership.
+The act of Parliament of 1807 to abolish slavery owed much to their partnership.
 Milner's co-authorship of the seven-volume Ecclesiastical History of the Church of Christ (1818) with his brother Joseph also earned him nationwide renown.

 After his death Milner was remembered for his astonishing intellect, his peculiar lifestyle, his tremendous physical bulk and his part in the rise in evangelicalism.
-Thomas De Quincey, in his preface to the Confessions, deemed Milner an 'eloquent and benevolent' opium user.
+Thomas De Quincey, in his preface to the Confessions of an English Opium-Eater, deemed Milner an 'eloquent and benevolent' opium user.